tylertian123/ryver-latexbot/usage_guide.md

 In order to make LaTeX Bot boot up faster, the internal data for users/teams/forums are all cached.
 This means that they're not automatically updated when a new user/team/forum is created, and as a result, LaTeX Bot may not recognize them.
 If this ever happens, run the `updateChats` command to update the cache.

+This usually should not be necessary, as the chat cache is updated automatically as part of the daily message routine.
+However, disabling daily messages will also disable the automatic refreshes, so this command may be necessary.

 # Configuring LaTeX Bot
 This section outlines the usage of the config file.